jorodgrz/GW_Formation_Channels_ML/docs/overview/SCIENTIFIC_POSITION.md

 ## Core Thesis (One Sentence)

-“Epistemic disagreement across population-synthesis codes is structured, parameter-localizable, and astrophysically informative — not just noise — and can be mapped onto specific physical assumptions that fail.”
+“Epistemic disagreement across population-synthesis codes is structured, parameter-localizable, and astrophysically informative, not just noise, and can be mapped onto specific physical assumptions that fail.”

 Everything below serves this claim.

 ---

-## Pillar 1 — Turn Code Disagreement Into a Physical Map
+## Pillar 1, Turn Code Disagreement Into a Physical Map

 **What this does:** Instead of one scalar mutual-information verdict, construct a disagreement phase space: